mmistakes/made-mistakes-jekyll/_posts/2013-02-06-pichfl-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @pichfl"
+title: "Glasses wearing a plaid scarf"
 description: "PaperFaces portrait of @pichfl drawn with Paper by 53 on an iPad."
 image: paperfaces-pichfl-twitter-lg
 thumb: paperfaces-pichfl-twitter-150.jpg